mpasovic/majapasovic.org/_posts/2014-01-10-numeric-patterns-and-the-universe.md

 numbers.
 Interestingly, the Pythagoreans would also use mathematical relations to analyze and explain musical relations and harmonics.
-As suggested by Sextus Empiricus in his *Adversus Mathematicos*, Book VII, known also under the title *Against the Logicians*, Pythagoras and his followers placed great importance on the *tetraktys* (any coordinated set of four items) and the number 10: “…by *tetraktys* they mean a number which, being constituted out of the first four numbers, fits
+As suggested by Sextus Empiricus in his *Adversus Mathematicos*, Book VII, known also as *Against the Logicians*, Pythagoras and his followers placed great importance on the *tetraktys* (any coordinated set of four items) and the number 10: “…by *tetraktys* they mean a number which, being constituted out of the first four numbers, fits